 An Employer Identification Number (EIN) is required to open a bank account and is required for various filings with the IRS including the filing of Form 990-N. If you do not know your association's EIN and your association has a bank account, check with your bank, as they will have an EIN on file for the bank account.
 Please note that a social security number (SSN) should not be used as an EIN.
-An EIN follows the sequence of XX-XXX6789 compared to a SSN which follows the sequence of XXX-XX-6789.
+An EIN follows the sequence of XX-XXX6789 compared to a SSN which follows the sequence of XXX-XXX-6789.
 If your association's EIN appears to be a SSN, you should file for a proper EIN.
-The completed Form SS-4 should be mailed prior to, or at the same time, as the Form 1024 - Application for Recognition of Exemption along with Form 8718 User Fee for Exempt Organization Determination Letter Request.

-If your organization needs an employer identification number quickly (for example, you need to open a bank account) an authorized director or officer of the organization (or a representative of the organization for whom the organization has filed a Form 2848, Power of Attorney, with the Internal Revenue Service) may secure an EIN by applying online.
+If your organization needs an employer identification number quickly, have an authorized director or officer of the organization (or a representative of the organization for whom the organization has filed a Form 2848, Power of Attorney, with the Internal Revenue Service) secure an EIN by applying online.
 The person applying will need to provide a valid SSN.
 You must complete the online application in one session as you will not be able to save and return at a later time.
 After all the IRS validations are done you will get your EIN immediately upon completion.
 You can then download, save and print your EIN confirmation notice.
+Please contact the OEA accounting department for assistance.